Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 - Define the forward pass in `src/net_cost`.
 The forward pass evaluates the network and the cost function.

-- Train your network to denoise a sine. `jax.value_and_grad`, returns cost and gradient at the same time.
+- Train your network to denoise a sine. `jax.value_and_grad`, allows you to compute cost and gradient at the same time.
 Remember the gradient descent update rule

 $$ \mathbf{W}_{\tau + 1} = \mathbf{W}_\tau - \epsilon \cdot \delta\mathbf{W}_{\tau} . $$